memeenjoyer43/CompKiller-Icons/README.md

 # CompKiller

-> This is a modified version of CompKiller to be able to preserve more lucide.dev icons, original version of CompKiller are [here](https://github.com/4lpaca-pin/CompKiller)
+> This is a modified version of CompKiller to be able to preserve more lucide.dev icons, original version of CompKiller are [here](https://github.com/4lpaca-pin/CompKiller)\
+> forked by memeenjoyer43

 CompKiller UI For Roblox (https://compkiller.net)